-Fall baking isn’t complete without pumpkin bread and this Small Batch Pumpkin Bread recipe with a Cinnamon Swirl Crunch topping is a must for the season!
-This is an easy recipe that makes 4 individual loaves, or 2 mini loaves that are tender, moist, and full of all the fall flavors.
+Fall baking isn’t complete without pumpkin bread and this Small Batch Pumpkin Bread recipe with a cinnamon swirl crunch topping is a must for the season!
+This is quick pumpkin bread recipe that makes 5 individual loaves, or 2 mini loaves that are tender, moist, and full of all the fall flavors.

-- Small Serving – This recipe is enough to make 4 individual loaves, or 2 mini loaves of pumpkin bread.
+- Small Serving – This recipe is enough to make 5 pumpkin bread mini loaves, or 2, 3×5 loaves of pumpkin bread.

 - Moist Pumpkin Bread – The pumpkin bread is tender, moist, and moist.
 Yes – I said it twice, to reinforce it.